rcorcoranadams/Final_Project/README.md

 Now, this does not show us a lot of information, right?
 In order to visulize the distribution of the total number of households without access to a vehicle, it would make a lot more sense to create a quantile map in Folium.
 That is where Part 5 comes in.

 # Part 5: Converting to GeoJSON
+In order for you to display your layers in Folium, they must be in the form of geojson.
+The code below employs the use of the GDAL command library to instruct Python to convert your shapefiles into .geojson files.
 ```python
 # Creates a function to convert the shapefiles into geojson
 def shapefile2geojson(infile, outfile, fieldname):